 Moving forward after your divorce concludes

-Imagine that you are completely done with your divorce and you are now considering your next moves as a single adult.
-It’s been a long road to get to this point but there are always additional steps that you can take to ensure that your divorce concludes without a hitch and you propel into the next phase of your life with nothing hindering you from your divorce.
+Imagine that you are completely done with your divorce, and you are now considering your next moves as a single adult.
+It’s been a long road to get to this point, but there are always additional steps that you can take to ensure that your divorce concludes without a hitch and you propel into the next phase of your life with nothing hindering you from your divorce.

-When your judgment is entered is your case actually done and over with?
+When your judgment is entered, is your case actually done and over with?

-Our office has certain closing procedures that must be done and verified before we will move your case from an “active” case to a “closed” case.
+Our office has specific closing procedures that must be done and verified before we will move your case from an “active” point to a “closed” case.
 However, it does happen that some attorneys do not have systems like this in place.
 As a result, your case could be left open if the other attorney allows it to be.
-Could you imagine what it must be like to think that you are divorced only to find out months later that there is still work to be done?
+Could you imagine what it must be like to think that you are divorced only to find months later that there is still work to be done?

 Moving on from divorce in a responsible manner- tomorrow’s blog post topic

 As we wind down our series of blog posts on issues surrounding divorce, we will look at your life post-divorce.
 What should you do to ensure your case closes out successfully?
-How should you approach various issues now that you are a single adult?
+How should you approach various problems now that you are a single adult?
 We will touch on these subjects and more tomorrow right here on our blog.

-In the meantime if you have any questions for the attorneys with our office please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+In the meantime, if you have any questions for the attorneys with our office, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
 We take great pride in representing people from all parts of our community and look forward to having an opportunity to discuss the possibility of working on your behalf as well.